Sensitivities to charged-current nonstandard neutrino interactions at DUNE: Characteristics of DUNE and the Analysis details

-We consider 15$\%/\sqrt{E(GeV)}$ and 20$\%/\sqrt{E(GeV)}$ energy resolution for CC detection of electron neutrino and muon neutrino respectively.
-The efficiency of CC detection of electron and muon neutrino is 80$\%$ and 85$\%$ respectively.
-The NC misidentification rate is 1$\%$.
-Lepton flavor misidentification is 1$\%$.
-The flux uncertainty is 5$\%$ and the calibration error is 2$\%$.
-The flux uncertainty of background is 10$\%$.
-We take the detector performance from table 4.2 of Ref. \cite{Adams:2013qkq}.
-For the analysis, we consider the energy range between 0.25 GeV to 8 GeV and 31 bins which range of each bin is 0.25 GeV.
-The CC and NC cross sections are taken from \cite{Messier:1999kj, Paschos:2001np}.
-The number of events of each bin for standard three neutrino oscillation in near and far detector are shown in Fig. \ref{NOE}.
-The number of events is aggregate of both signal and background.
-Number of events of signal and background are not shown here separately.
-In near detector appearance mode, almost all of the events are background events since the number of events of the signal is negligible.
-The values of oscillation parameters are taken from nu-fit \cite{GonzalezGarcia:2012sz,Gonzalez-Garcia:2014bfa}.
-The value of CP phase is considered equal to zero.
+We consider the energy resolutions for the CC\ detections as $15\%/\sqrt{ E(GeV)}$ for $\nu _{e}\ $and $20\%/\sqrt{E(GeV)}$ for $\nu _{\mu },$ while the efficiency of CC detection of $\nu _{e}$ and $\nu _{\mu }$ as 80$\%$ and 85$\%$ , respectively.
+Both the NC and Lepton flavor misidentification rates are taken 1$\%$.
+The flux uncertainty is taken 5$\%$, the calibration error is 2$\%$ and the flux uncertainty of the background is 10$\%$.
+We take the detector performance from Table 4.2 of Ref. \cite{Adams:2013qkq}.
+For the analysis, we consider the energy range between 0.25 GeV to 8 GeV and 31 bins in the unit steps of 0.25 GeV.
+The CC and NC cross sections are taken from Refs. \cite{Messier:1999kj, Paschos:2001np}.
+The number of events in each bin for the standard three neutrino oscillation and in the case of NSI for\ $ \varepsilon _{\mu e}$= 0.1 and $\varepsilon _{\mu e}$= 0.1 in the appearance channel and with $\varepsilon _{\mu \mu }$= 0.1 and $\varepsilon _{\tau e}$= 0.1 in the disappearance channel for the near and far detector data are shown in Fig. \ref{NOE}, where the contribution in each bin is the aggregate of both signal and background events.
+In the near detector appearance mode, almost all of the events are background events since the number of events of the signal is negligible.
+The values with their uncertainties of the oscillation parameters are taken from nu-fit \cite {GonzalezGarcia:2012sz,Gonzalez-Garcia:2014bfa} and the value of the CP phase is taken zero.
 For matter density profile, we use PREM with 5\% uncertainties \cite{PREM}.
-For the uncertainties of oscillation parameters, we used nu-fit result \cite{GonzalezGarcia:2012sz,Gonzalez-Garcia:2014bfa}.
-Our number of events for near and far detector are in agreement with the result of Ref. \cite{deGouvea:2015ndi,Choubey:2016fpi}.
-The difference between our result with theirs originate from the differences of neutrino flux, uncertainties, oscillation parameters such as $\delta_{CP}$ and etc. For the result of the near detector, in comparison with Ref. \cite{Choubey:2016fpi}, we consider baseline of the near detector equal to 460 m, while they consider 595 m, which for comparison of these two number of events the difference of baselines has to be considered.
-Moreover, our number of events include both signal and background while theirs only included signal.
+Our number of events for near and far detector are in agreement with the result of Refs. \cite {deGouvea:2015ndi,Choubey:2016fpi}, except for the the slight differences which occur due to the differences in the neutrino fluxes, details of the detector performance, oscillation parameters such as the different value of $ \delta _{CP}$.
+For the result of the near detector, in comparison with Ref. \cite{Choubey:2016fpi}, we consider baseline of the near detector equal to 460 m, while they consider 595 m.
+Moreover, our number of events include both signal and background while they consider only the signal.
+For simulation and statistical inference, we used GloBES software \cite {Huber:2004ka,Huber:2007ji}.
+The chi-squared test is used by GloBES for statistical inferences and a Gaussian error is implied by the software.
+For considering the CC NSIs, we include the code from Refs. \cite {Kopp:2007ne,Kopp:2006wp}.
+We consider the uncertainties of source and detector CC NSIs from Ref. \cite{Biggio:2009nt}.